johnpatrickmorgan/FlowStacks/README.md

 # NStack

 An NStack allows you to hoist SwiftUI navigation state into a higher-level coordinator view.
-The coordinator pattern allows you to write isolated views that have zero knowledge of their context within an app.
+The coordinator pattern allows you to write isolated views that have zero knowledge of their context within the navigation flow of an app.

 ```swift